Transcutaneous Pacing Review

 Background History

-Transcutaneous pacing was first introduced by Zoll and associates in 1956 as a novel method of treating asystole and significant bradyarrhythmia’s.
+Transcutaneous pacing was first introduced by Zoll and associates in 1956 as a novel method of treating asystole and significant bradyarrhythmias.
 However, the high current densities that the skin electrodes required to pace the cardiac tissue in those early devices caused painful stimulation of the cutaneous nerves and underlying skeletal muscles.
 [6]

 External noninvasive pacing offers several advantages over invasive pacing.
 It is widely available on most crash carts, along with defibrillator units.
 It is easy to perform and requires minimal training and, therefore, may be instituted by physicians, nurses, and paramedics.
 Because it can be performed quickly, noninvasive pacing can be initiated almost immediately, eliminating the setup and the insertion time of invasive techniques (transvenous and epicardial pacing).
-Noninvasive pacing carries a much smaller risk of serious complications compared with invasive techniques, and it is more cost-effective.
+Noninvasive pacing carries a much smaller risk of serious complications than invasive techniques, and it is more cost-effective.
 [6]

 Indications

-Transcutaneous Pacing TCP is a temporary bridge to help stabilize a patient until cardiac function and cardiac output returns to normal, such as in a reversible medication overdose, as can be the case with digoxin toxicity.
+Transcutaneous Pacing TCP is a temporary bridge to help stabilize a patient until cardiac function and cardiac output return to normal, such as in a reversible medication overdose, as can be the case with digoxin toxicity.
 Another indication would be for severe bradycardia that cannot be controlled with medication, such as atropine or epinephrine.
 TCP, the “bridge,” can be applied quickly and with little complication until a permanent pacemaker can be implanted as needed.
 [1][4][5][6]

 Bradyarrhythmias

 Bradycardia, in and of itself, is not necessarily an automatic given for the application and use of TCP.
-However, those who are symptomatic because of a reduction in cardiac output, as evidenced by drop in blood pressure, or change in level of consciousness may benefit the most.
+However, those who are symptomatic because of a reduction in cardiac output, as evidenced by a drop in blood pressure, or a change in level of consciousness may benefit the most.
 This is also known as being hemodynamically unstable.

 Examples of common bradyarrhythmias rhythms, often associated with the use of TCP in the unstable patient (there may be others), are shown below: